vectordotdev/vector/docs/specs/component.md

   reasons, but the resulting telemetry state MUST be equivalent to emitting individual events.
 For example, emitting the `EventsReceived` event for 10 events MUST increment the `component_received_events_total` counter by 10.

-#### ComponentBilled

-*Sources* MUST emit a `ComponentBilled` event that repsents the billing of enterprise customers.

-- Emission
-  - MUST emit only if the `enterprise.enabled` config option is set to `true`.
-  - MUST emit immediatley before the creation of Vector events and after decompression and filtering of raw bytes.
-- Properties
-  - `byte_size` - REQUIRED, number of raw bytes received that will be turned into Vector events.
-- Metrics
-  - MUST increment the `component_billed_bytes_total` counter by the defined value with the defined properties as metric tags.
-- Logs
-  - MUST log a `Bytes billed.` message at the `trace` level with the defined properties as key-value pairs.
-  - MUST NOT be rate limited.

 #### ComponentBytesReceived